-- a) The Dean of the Faculty shall appoint a Review Committee which s/he shall chair, consisting of at least two faculty members from the Faculty.
-At least one of these faculty members must be either tenured or a Senior Lecturer or Master Lecturer. - b) The Dean shall provide, in writing, a list of the names of the members proposed for the Review Committee for the candidate by January 15th with the request that the candidate communicate, in writing, to the Dean, any objection(s) concerning any member of the Committee within five (5) Days, stating the reason for the objection(s).
-The Dean, after considering the candidate's response to the

-- proposed membership of the Review Committee, shall take appropriate steps to resolve any objection(s). - c) By January 31st, the Dean shall provide the candidate with the names of the Review Committee membership.
+- a) The Dean of the Faculty shall appoint a Review Committee, consisting of at least three (3) faculty members from the Faculty.
+At least one (1) of these faculty members must be either tenured or an Associate Teaching Professor or Senior Teaching Professor. - i.
+The Review Committee will be chaired by a faculty member selected by and from the Committee. - ii.
+The Chair may participate in the deliberations of the Committee but shall only vote when required to break a tie. - b) The Dean shall provide, in writing, a list of the names of the members proposed for the Review Committee for the candidate by January 15 with the request that the candidate communicate, in writing, to the Dean, any objection(s) concerning any member of the Committee within five (5) Days, stating the reason for the objection(s).
+The Dean, after considering the candidate's response to the proposed membership of the Review Committee, shall take appropriate steps to resolve any objection(s). - c) By January 31, the Dean shall provide the candidate with the names of the Review Committee membership.